-An essay is a form of writing in paragraph form using informal language, although they can be written formally.
+An essay is a form of writing in paragraph form that uses informal language, although it can be written formally.
 Essays may be written in first-person point of view (I, ours, mine), but third-person (people, he, she) is preferable in most academic essays.
 Essays do not require research as most academic reports and papers do; however, they should cite any literary works that are used within the paper.

 When thinking of essays, we normally think of the five-paragraph essay: Paragraph 1 is the introduction, paragraphs 2-4 are the body covering three main ideas, and paragraph 5 is the conclusion.
 Sixth and seventh graders may start out with three paragraph essays in order to learn the concepts.
 However, essays may be longer than five paragraphs.
 Essays are easier and quicker to read than books, so are a preferred way to express ideas and concepts when bringing them to public attention.

 Many of our most famous Americans have written essays.
 Benjamin Franklin, Thomas Paine, and Thomas Jefferson wrote essays about being good citizens and concepts to build the new United States.
 In the pre-Civil War days of the 1800s, people such as:

 - Ralph Waldo Emerson (an author) wrote essays on self-improvement